-Fast forward to now, I’ve met my guy, and he’s an avid tennis player, I might add, he looks smashing in his tennis whites too;) So what’s a girl to do?
+Fast forward to now, I’ve met my guy, who’s an avid tennis player.
+I might add he looks smashing in his tennis whites too;) So what’s a girl to do?
 Take tennis lessons, of course!

 “Practice!
 Practice!
 Practice!”

 I love my tennis lessons, and I’ve come a long way, proving I can do this.
 Very exciting, for the first time, I feel confident on the court, and yes, there will always be someone better than me, and that’s ok.
 But now that I have the proper tools, I’m ready to take my game to the next level.

 So now that I can confidently hit the ball, serve and return, it’s a great feeling of accomplishment.
 However, I have a long way to go to a level where I feel confident playing an actual game.
 But, it shows that if you put your mind to something and commit, everything else will fall into place.
 I’ve had many moments lately thinking about a few ambitions and agonizing about “why am I doing this?”

 It would be so easy to throw in the towel.
 That said, I need to stop listening to those outside noises.
 I am good enough.
 It’s essential to have a purpose and be validated for those efforts.
 Plain and simple, we want to be rewarded when we work hard towards a goal.